Ranchi University: Corruption and White Collar Crimes

 There was also a case, where an external person/non-employee was working in sensitive Examination department for more than nine months without being caught.
 On every second day there was question paper leak and tapering of answer sheet.

 Furthermore, three teachers were appointed in the constituent college of the university who forged their degree certificate and marksheet.
 It came to the notice of university administration, but no actions were taken.
 The accused drew salary for 10 years due to lack of efficiency in incompetent authorities.

 A scandal got caught where teachers drawing pension, retired prior to 2016, had their salary fixed under 7th Pay Commission by University Administration and State Government paid lakhs rupees to University for illegal payments.

 Salary arrear scam came into light when Ranchi University procured Rs.
 99.6 Crores for 1013 teachers, but in legal sense 860 teachers would have to be paid arrears.
-Department of Higher and Technical Education probed the matter through three members committee and found scam did happened.
+Department of Higher and Technical Education probed the matter through three members committee and found scam did happen.
 The department has recommended Governor of Jharkhand to take action against the former vice-chancellor Ramesh Kumar Pandey, finance advisor, finance officer and registrar.
-Scam files went missing from Ranchi University, when Governor of Jharkhand seeked progress in action taken against erring officials.Governor has ordered to lodge FIR against erring officers.
+Scam files went missing from Ranchi University, when Governor of Jharkhand sought progress in action taken against erring officials.
+Governor has ordered to lodge FIR against erring officers.

 Embezzlement of total Rs.4 crores is discovered by auditors of Government of Jharkhand, which pertains to 12 April 2010 amounting Rs.20078683, year 2003-2004 to May 2010 amounting Rs.13198183.
 Under Ranchi Women's College embezzlement is caught for the year 2006-2007;2007-2008 amounting Rs.7382531.
 And under Science & Technology embezzlement is caught for the year 2000-2001;2001-2002;2002-2003,2003-2004 amounting Rs.847823 & Rs.21855.